 I create work around socio-cultural and anthropological themes.
 My objects, installations and projects address the cultural preservation of art-as-art in an era of art-as-commerce and art-as-media .
+My paintings are records of encounters between materials and process, in the place and time I use them.

 The Communication Project